OpenShift Service Mesh

 In OpenShift / Kubernetes there are NetworkPolicies which outline how pods communicate with each other.
 In Istio there are AuthorizationPolicies.

 The configurations in Istio’s control plane are turned into Envoy proxy configurations and operate as a layer 7 proxy.
-This can be a very flexible method of controlling traffic to applications.

 Two key benefits of AuthorizationPolicies are that they: